Robert Zemeckis' unproduced projects: The Execution of Noa P. Singleton

-The Miraculous Journey of Edward Tulane film

 The Gafin Academy

 On June 8, 2016, Zemeckis was set to co-produce the film The Gafin Academy with Voltage Films, John & Drew Dowdle set to direct, and Aaron Rapke and Stewart Kaye adapting Danny King’s novel School for Scumbags.

 Untitled Genghis Khan tomb hunting film

 On August 15, 2017, Zemeckis was set to produce an untitled Genghis Khan tomb hunting film for Universal Pictures, with Evan Spiliotopoulos writing the script and Dwayne Johnson set to produce and potentially star.

-Live-action “The Jetsons” TV series
+The Jetsons live-action TV series

 Steel Soldiers

 On February 6, 2018, Zemeckis was set to produce the sci-fi action film Steel Soldiers with Ken Kaufman writing the script.